-The Board has not established a nomination committee, or a remuneration committee and these matters are dealt with by the Board as a whole.
+Due to the size of the Company, the Board has not established a nomination committee, or a remuneration committee, and these matters are dealt with by the Board as a whole.
 The Board keeps under review the composition and balance of skills, knowledge and experience of the Directors and will make recommendations to shareholders for the election or re-election of Directors at the Annual General Meeting.
 The Board also keeps the levels of remuneration of the Directors under review to ensure that they reflect time commitment and responsibilities of the role and are broadly in-line with industry standards.
-The Directors' fees were reviewed in the year ended 28 February 2022, as disclosed on page 53 of the annual report.
-The resolution to approve the Directors' Remuneration Report was passed at the 2021 AGM by over 97 per cent of votes cast.
-Please refer to page 53 of the Annual Report for a comparison of total remuneration of Directors against dividends paid out in the year.
+The Directors' fees were reviewed in the year ended 28 February 2023, as disclosed on page 73 of the annual report.
+The resolution to approve the Directors' Remuneration Report was passed at the 2022 AGM by over 99 per cent of votes cast.
+Please refer to page 76 of the Annual Report for a comparison of total remuneration of Directors against dividends paid out in the year.